-Microsoft’s Story Remix is what happens when someone who suffered through too many dull slideshows of vacation photos thinks about what they could do better.
+Microsoft’s Story Remix for Windows 10 is what happens when someone who suffered through too many dull slideshows of vacation photos thinks about what they could do better—a lot better.
+Try virtual dragons!

 Arriving with the Windows 10 Fall Creators Update, Story Remix allows you to stitch together photos into “stories” with music, inking, transitions, and even make-believe 3D objects to liven them up—or Story Remix might just do it for you automatically.
 Custom music supplied by Microsoft’s Groove Music service syncs to the transitions, and you have total control over filters, transitions, and more.

 The Story Mix app is actually a function of the Windows 10 Photos app.
-Supposedly, it’s available in Build 16193 of the Windows 10 Insider program, released just hours after Story Mix was formally announced last Thursday at Microsoft’s Build conference.
-(Microsoft began rolling out the new app functionality in waves, and I received it Monday.)
+Supposedly, it’s available in Build 16193 of the Windows 10 Insider Program, released just hours after Story Mix was formally announced at Microsoft’s Build conference.

-Unfortunately, several of the app’s coolest features aren’t actually available yet, even to members of the Insiders program.
-These include the ability to add 3D objects to a scene, which will arrive in a future update, I’m told.
+Unfortunately, several of the app’s coolest features aren’t actually available yet, even to members of the Insider Program.
+These include that important ability to add 3D objects to a scene.

 I jumped past the search box when I first tried out Story Remix, but I think this is already one of its hidden gems.
 Once Story Remix is enabled, Photos will slowly index (about one image per second, according to a progress bar on my machine) each of the photos stored on your PC and OneDrive.
 The search bar allows you to search by location, but also by topic—when I searched for “snow,” for example, it pulled up pictures of a recent ski trip.
 Still, I haven’t yet seen any Office Lens-type functionality where Photos/Story Remix will “read” shots of, say, Microsoft Build logos, and then allow you to search for them.